Letsmoe/flake-testing/README.md

 <center>
 	<img src="./assets/logo.svg">
-	<p>Flake.js is a Node test runner that let's you develop in any language with confidence.</p>
+	<p>Flake.js is a test runner that let's you develop in any language with confidence.</p>
 </center>